ParasiteDelta/GAT-GWM/README.md

 ### Why?
 Really, there was no reason why other than exploring async and websockets using Rust.
 I haven't been messing around with programming too much lately, so I figured that this would be a good starting point.
 Yes, it is shoddily-written and unnecessary, but why not?
+And yes, this is based on the same premise as [Burgr033's work using Python, which can be found here.](https://github.com/burgr033/GlazeWM-autotiling-python)

 ### What about-?
 Yes, I know, you could use pytools to compile [the original script by Burgr033](https://github.com/burgr033/GlazeWM-autotiling-python) and run it as an executable, but I personally hate that approach and think that the packaging for Rust is superior in this regard.